punchx/aebuild/README.md

-# Aebuild - Sublime Text build system for sending and executing scripts to After Affects
+# Aebuild - Sublime Text build system for sending and executing scripts to After Effects